nchain-innovation/tcpBridge/README.md

 3. Start or restart Regtest and make sure at least 100 blocks are mined.

-4. The following command will setup example wallets, publish Oracle contract, publish Bridge contract, and build a client to interact with the contracts.
+> [!NOTE]
+> If you are using a `testnet` you can get funding from the [sCrypt Faucet](https://scrypt.io/faucet).

+> [!NOTE]
+> You can print to screen the information contained in your wallet using the following command `python3 -m wallet_manager_ui --network <NETWORK>`, where `<NETWORK>` can be either `regtest`, `testnet`, or `mainnet`.

+### Setting Up Sui Network
+you can follow the link in [Requirement 3](#requirements) or the steps below to setup Sui.

+1. Install Sui and a local explorer.
     ```
-    cd ./cli
-    python demo_setup.py
+    brew install sui
+    brew install sui-explorer-local
     ```

-5. Now you can use python.cli to do pegin, transfer, burn, update Oracle contract, and pegout.
-For examples:
+2. Initialise Sui.
+You can just press ENTER following the prompts.
     ```
-    python -m python_cli pegin --user alice --pegin-amount 128000000000 --network regtest

-    python -m python_cli transfer --sender alice --receiver bob --token-index 0 --network regtest

-    python -m python_cli burn --user bob --token-index 0 --network regtest

-    python -m oracle_service --block_height {genesis block height} --network regtest

-    python -m python_cli pegout --user bob --token-index 0 --network regtest --blockhash {blockhash of burning tx} --block_height {block height of burning tx}
+    sui client
     ```

-    {genesis block height} can be obtained from the output after publishing the Oracle contract in Step 4.
+3. Start Sui with facucet.
     ```
-    Publishing Oracle contract with genesis height 108...
+    RUST_LOG="off,sui_node=info" sui start --with-faucet --force-regenesis
     ```

-    {blockhash of burning tx} and {block height of burning tx} can be obtained from the output after calling "burn".
+4. Run the following command to use localnet.
     ```
-    Token successfully burned at transaction 8fc55be578ba5ac0c017ff17971b2334952a95483ee3f233b6d3f53c2db270d5
-    block height 112
-    block hash 0b552c27ce22950ceedc124b013a772274600fd0f0ab708068b403d3c79a4882
+    sui client new-env --alias local --rpc http://127.0.0.1:9000
+    sui client switch --env local
     ```

+5. Start a local explorer.
+    ```
+    sui-explorer-local start
+    ```

+To stop Sui, press "Control + C".
+To stop the local explorer, ```sui-explorer-local stop```.

+## Sui Bridge Demo

+1. The following command will setup example wallets, publish Oracle contract, publish Bridge contract, and build a client to interact with the contracts.
+    ```
+    cd ./cli
+    python -m sui_demo setup --network regtest
+    ```
+2. Now you can use sui_demo.py to do pegin, transfer, burn, and pegout.
+For examples:
+    ```
+    python -m sui_demo pegin --user alice --pegin-amount 32000000000 --network regtest

+    python -m sui_demo transfer --sender alice --receiver bob --token-index 0 --network regtest

+    python -m sui_demo burn --user bob --token-index 0 --network regtest

+    python3 -m sui_demo pegout --user bob --token-index 0 --network regtest --update

+    ```

-6. After "pegout", you should be able to see that the user has received 128 sui from a Sui explorer.
+3. After "pegout", you should be able to see that the user Bob has received 32 sui from a Sui explorer by search his Sui address.

-7. You can always restart from step 4 at any time.
+You can always restart from the begining at any time.

+## Ethereum Bridge Demo

+To check out Ethereum bridge on local networks, click here [README](./evm/README.md).

 ## License